breadsliceninja/fishdrop/README.md

 - While CROUCHING/SLIDING, let go of SPACE to JUMP
 - Hold SPACE while airborne to drop down

+### Running
+Download and run the Windows and/or Linux binaries, `fishdrop.exe` and `fishdrop.x86_64` respectively.

 ## Dash Counter
 Even faster-paced 2D platformer, this time with a horizontal DASH.

 Built in Unity using C#.

 ![dash counter](dash_counter/screenshot.png)